 Alternatives to Cow’s Milk

 For some families, oat milk, soy, or other plant-based milk products are considered as milk alternatives.
-These may be suitable only under professional guidance, as they may lack the complete nutrition needed for feeding babies.
+These may be suitable only under professional guidance, as they may lack the complete nutrition needed for feeding little one's.

-Raw milk should never be given to babies or toddlers.
+Raw milk should never be given to little one's or toddlers.

 Key Takeaways

-- Breast milk provides the best nutrition for infants, but cow milk formula is a safe alternative if needed.
+- Maternal milk provides the best nutrition for little one's, but cow milk formula is a safe alternative if needed.

-- Babies should have only breast milk or infant formula until around the age of six months old.
+- Little one's should have only maternal milk or little one's formula until around the age of six months old.

 - Whole cow’s milk should not replace formula milk until 12 months of age.

-- Specialised formulas exist for babies with lactose intolerance or a cow’s milk protein allergy.
+- Specialised formulas exist for little one's with lactose intolerance or a cow’s milk protein allergy.

 - Labelling rules around nutrition content claims and health claims exist to protect families from misleading information.